hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003.md

 ## 12. Working with the Vectors Layer (Embeddings & Similarity Search)

-**Context for LLM:** Starting from DBreeze v1.119, the engine includes a native Embedding Vector Database based on the highly efficient HNSW (Hierarchical Navigable Small World) algorithm.
+DBreeze includes a native Embedding Vector Database based on the highly efficient HNSW (Hierarchical Navigable Small World) algorithm.
 It is designed for semantic search, RAG (Retrieval-Augmented Generation) applications, and clustering.
 It operates entirely on-disk with intelligent memory caching.

 ### Core Mechanics & Rules
 *   **Data Types:** Supports `float[]` and `double[]`. **Rule:** Use `float[]` (e.g., OpenAI, Mistral, LLaMA embeddings) as it provides perfectly acceptable precision, computes faster, and uses half the disk space.